aleksgribko/Movie-grid-with-react/README.md

-for this project you might need the following:
+## For this project you might need the following:
 * npm install @material-ui/core
 * npm install @material-ui/icons